cancerberoSgx/node-lucene/javap-json/README.md

 Also it contains a small Node.js CLI tool /bin/javap-json.js

 For more high level, flexible and easy to use package check the sibling project `javap` which is a facade on top of this one but nicer CLI and API.
+For example it allows to filter .jars and class names using glob-like pattern, filter classes and members by modifiers (public, private, etc), etc.

 For be able to generate TypeScript interfaces from Java .class and even implementations based on node-java check sibling project  `java2js`.